methupaPerera/ts-for-express/README.md

 This repository gives you a simple but better folder structure to use ExpressJS with Typescript.

+🌟 Don't forget to star ⭐ this repository if you find it helpful! 🌟

 ## Getting Started 💻

 1. **Installation:**